Sofanor Parra: War of the Pacific

 After the occupation of Lima, Parra did not return with the first Chilean troops that returned to Chile, but remained in Peru with his cavalry regiment.
-On 23 February he was promoted on merit to sergeant major, at the age of thirty.
+On 23 February, he was promoted on merit to sergeant major, at the age of thirty.
 At that time Parra enjoyed great prestige, being considered one of the best in the army's cavalry branch, for having distinguished himself and risked in several of the aforementioned engagements.

 He then participated in the Campaign of Sierra, from 1881 to 1883.
-For his distinguished services, he served on various commissions in central and northern Peru, being appointed Chief of Staff in the Cañete Division of the Chilean Army of occupation, in 1881.
+For his distinguished services, he served on various commissions in central and northern Peru, being appointed Chief of Staff in the Cañete Division of the Chilean Army of occupation in 1881.
 In that same year he was part of the expedition to Junín, under Commander Ambrosio Letelier.
-In 1883 he participated in military operations in the Sierra to defeat the elusive Peruvian general Andrés Avelino Cáceres, who was still resisting the Chilean occupation.
-In July Parra was in the decisive Battle of Huamachuco against this Peruvian leader, being the second commander of the Mounted Hunters present in the battle.
+In 1883, he participated in military operations in the Sierra to defeat the elusive Peruvian general Andrés Avelino Cáceres, who was still resisting the Chilean occupation.
+In July, Parra was in the decisive Battle of Huamachuco against this Peruvian leader, being the second commander of the Regiment Cazadores a Caballo present at the battle.
 He led the charge of his cavalry squadron against the adversary in that battle, in the final attack of the Chilean forces, at the most critical moment, which decided the Chilean victory.

 After this last campaign, which concluded the War of the Pacific with a Chilean victory, he returned to Chile.
 In 1885, he received several military medals for his merits in war.

 Post-war period

 Upon his return to Chile, Chilean President Domingo Santa María appointed him his personal assistant.
-In 1885, Parra was also promoted to lieutenant colonel and appointed second commander of the Regiment Mounted Grenadiers, although he was later appointed commander of the regiment.
+In 1885, Parra was also promoted to lieutenant colonel and appointed second commander of the Regiment Granaderos a Caballo, although he was later appointed commander of the regiment.

 When the Chilean civil war broke out in 1891, he abstained from participating in any of the fighting sides.
-Although the retaliation of the victors of the war, forced him to retire from the army in May 1892.
+Although, the reprisals of the victors of the war forced him to retire from the army in May 1892.
 But then he served as an instructor of the Militia Regiment Death Hussars, which was organized by a Chilean citizen, Enrique Allende Ríos, when the war between Chile and Argentina seemed imminent in that period.

-In 1896, after three years retired from the army, he was reinstated and appointed commander of the Mounted Hunters, a cavalry regiment with which he had previously distinguished himself during the War of the Pacific.
-In his ranks he would also be promoted to colonel.
+In 1896, after three years retired from the army, he was reinstated and appointed commander of the Cazadores a Caballo, a cavalry regiment with which he had previously distinguished himself during the War of the Pacific.
+In his ranks, he would also be promoted to colonel.